DIDSR/calzone/README.md

 ![Docs](https://readthedocs.org/projects/calzone-docs/badge/)
 [![PyPI version](https://badge.fury.io/py/calzone-tool.svg)](https://badge.fury.io/py/calzone-tool)

-`calzone` is a comprehensive Python package for calculating and visualizing various metrics to assess the calibration of probabilistic models.
+`calzone` is a comprehensive Python package for calculating and visualizing various metrics for assessing the calibration of models with probabilistic output.

 To accurately assess the calibration of machine learning models, it is essential to have a comprehensive and reprensative dataset with sufficient coverage of the prediction space.
 The calibration metrics is not meaningful if the dataset is not representative of true intended population.